-Ramadan refers to the ninth month in the Muslim calendar, during which time Muslims must abstain from food, drink and other physical needs during the daylight hours.
-As a time to purify the soul, refocus attention on God and practice self-sacrifice, Ramadan itself is a sober month in Morocco.
-However, the end of the fasting period is marked by the festival of Eid al-Fitr, which lasts for several days.
-The celebration is typically family-oriented, and involves plenty of feasting.
+Ramadan refers to the ninth month in the Muslim calendar, when Muslims must abstain from food, drink and other physical needs during the daylight hours.
+As a time to purify the soul, refocus attention on God and practice self-sacrifice, Ramadan is a sober month in Morocco.
+However, the end of the fast is marked by the festival of Eid al-Fitr, which lasts for several days.
+The celebration is prayer and family-oriented and involves plenty of feasting.

 Where: Throughout Morocco